CHAIR, CHANGE TO WIN (2005 - 2010);

 SERVICE EMPLOYEES INTERNATIONAL UNION, CTW, CLC

-Anna Burger served as Secretary-Treasurer of SEIU, the nation's fastest growing union, from 2001 to 2010.
+Anna Burger served as Secretary-Treasurer of SEIU from 2001 to 2010.
 She was the first chair of Change to Win, established in 2005, and the first woman to head an American labor federation.
 She was named one of Washingtonian Magazine's 100 Most Powerful Women in 2006 and 2009.

 Burger began her career with the union in 1972 as a rank-and-file Pennsylvania state caseworker and union activist.
 She was elected in 1983 as SEIU Local 668's first female president.
 Although she was a familiar sight on picket lines, anti-war protests and feminist rallies, Burger still managed to surprise her union sisters and brothers when during her maternity leave, she showed up with her three-week old daughter Erin on the steps of the Pennsylvania state capitol to risk arrest and challenge Governor Richard L. Thornburgh on his threats to block voter registration efforts.
 The governor backed down.